attilasimon-gsdgroup/testing-drone-ci/README.md

 # Drone CI Quickstart

-Test out Drone CI using Docker, Drone Runner and GitHub.
+Checking out Drone CI using Docker, Drone Runner, ngrok and GitHub.

-Start out with the official quickstart video: https://www.youtube.com/watch?v=Qf8EHRzAgHQ, and then follow some extra steps if you wish from this Readme.
+Start out with the official quickstart video: https://www.youtube.com/watch?v=Qf8EHRzAgHQ, made by [Harness](https://github.com/harness), and then follow some extra steps, if you wish, from this Readme.

 This repo is a small python app created only to test out this Drone CI setup.